MateoZouko/stock_price-prediction/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project’s coding standards and includes appropriate tests.
+Ensure your code follows the project’s coding standards.